Bello: 10 people relocated out of Civic Center Garage in two days

 In a release Wednesday afternoon, the county says they’ve successfully assisted 54 people out of the garage and into safe housing this winter.
 “That’s 54 people not sleeping on concrete floors, breathing exhaust fumes, without access to restroom facilities,” the press release read.

 “Shelter-in-place has always been available.
-What’s different today, is the multidimensional approach with participation from multiple government partners,” said Bello.
+What’s different today, is the multidimensional approach with participation from multiple government partners,” Bello said.

 This enhanced outreach includes county public safety, city crisis intervention team, veteran services and so much more.